21 QUESTIONS: ADENIKE of DEMURE BY DENIKE

 7. What do you love most about being your job?
 How have things changed since you released your debut collection? (workload, customers, employees (do you still do alll the work?)

 I love the fact that I can put a smile on someone’s face as they wear their dress, it’s really all about the client satisfaction.
 The workload has increased because I’m working on stocking on several sites so production is being run currently.
 No, I don’t do all the work but I’m still very hands on because I like to be sure I’m getting the best quality out there.
 Income is still very shitty lol.
 I still haven’t gotten to the point where I can be paid my worth, and that’s okay.
-As long as there’s growth.I love the fact that I can put a smile on someone's face as they wear their dress, it's really all about the… Click To Tweet
+As long as there’s growth.I love the fact that I can put a smile on someone's face as they wear their dress, it's really all about the client satisfaction.
+Click To Tweet

 8. Creative businesses are becoming quite popular in recent times.
 It feels like a lot of people want to become entrepreneurs.
 How do you deal with competition in your field?
 Is that something you struggle with?